rogerioagjr/rogerioagjr.github.io/_pages/cv.md

 Work experience
 ======
+### Caltech Computational Vision Laboratory - [*www.vision.caltech.edu*](http://www.vision.caltech.edu)
+*Pasadena, CA* | *April 2022 - Present*

+**Graduate Researcher**
+* **Reverse Engineering Animal Natural Algorithms for Navigation**

+  Researching the learning algorithms used by mice to navigate complex mazes.
+The goal is to reproduce, in AI models, features of animal navigation such as efficient exploration, few-shot learning, and rapid adaptation to environment changes.

 ### MIT Laboratory for Information and Decision Systems (LIDS) - [*www.lids.mit.edu*](http://www.lids.mit.edu)
 *Cambridge, MA* | *Jan 2019 - May 2021*